openhab/openhab-docs/10_users_manual/40_working_with_openhab_2/90_others_tools_of_habmin/other_tools_of_habmin.md

 # The ZWave Database

-Habmin is using an internal database to fetch configuration data corresponding to the device.
+HABmin is using an internal database to fetch configuration data corresponding to the device.

-If this device is not in the database,then no device name nor model will be displayed but a code identifying the device.
+If this device is not in the database, then no device name nor model will be displayed but a code identifying the device.

 ![](../Adding_a_new_thing/images/zwave-node-badnode.png)

 In this example, the Thing "Z-wave Node 3" has not been found in the ZWave database and the Thing "Z-wave Node 4" has been successfully identified.

 <<< TO BE COMPLETED >>>